wagtail/wagtail-generic-chooser/README.md

 ### Chooser widgets (model-based)

 The `generic_chooser.widgets` module provides an `AdminChooser` widget to be subclassed.
-For example, a widget for the `People` model, using the chooser views defined above, can be implemented as follows:
+For example, a widget for the `Person` model, using the chooser views defined above, can be implemented as follows:

 ```python
 from django.contrib.admin.utils import quote